 What is Section 2 of the ECAA?

-In section 2, you have to write an essay based upon a passage.
-There is no choice of essay title meaning that you have to do the question that comes up.
-Whilst different questions will inevitably demand differing levels of comprehension and knowledge, it is important to realise that one of the major skills being tested is actually your ability to construct a logical and coherent argument- and to convey it to the lay-reader.
+In Section 2, you have to write an essay based upon a passage.
+There is no choice of essay title meaning that you have to answer the question that comes up.
+Whilst different questions will inevitably demand differing levels of comprehension and knowledge, it is important to realise that one of the major skills being tested is actually your ability to construct a logical and coherent argument – and to convey it to the reader.

-Section 2 of the ECAA is frequently neglected by lots of students, who choose to spend their time on section 1 instead.
-However, it is possible to rapidly improve in it and given that it may come up at your interview, well worth the time investment!
+Section 2 of the ECAA is frequently neglected by lots of students who choose to spend their time on Section 1 instead.
+However, it is possible to rapidly improve your essay writing and given that it may come up at your interview, well worth the time invested!

-The aim of section 2 is not to write as much as you can.
+The aim of Section 2 is not to write as much as you can.
 Rather, the examiner is looking for you to make interesting and well-supported points, and tie everything neatly together for a strong conclusion.
-Make sure you’re writing critically and concisely; not rambling on.
+Make sure you’re writing critically and concisely and not rambling on.
 Irrelevant material can actually lower your score.

 You must also make sure to achieve a logical flow between ideas.
 One of the most effective ways of displaying a good understanding of the question is to keep a logical flow throughout your essay.
 This means linking points effectively between paragraphs, and creating a congruent train of thought for the examiner as the argument develops.
-A good way to generate this flow of ideas is to provide ongoing comparisons of arguments, and discussing whether points support or dispute one another.
+A good way to generate this flow of ideas is to provide comparisons of arguments and discuss whether points support or dispute one another.